 Make sure you’ve got all the necessary equipment ready before you start cleaning.

 - A garden hose – make sure it can reach between your hot tub and the nearest drain

 Some people choose to use a submersible pump instead of a hose.
 Submersible pumps are specifically designed for pumping water.
 They are most often used for draining flood water and cleaning out any large vessel of water – that could be a pond, a pool, or (in our case) a hot tub.

 Before you do anything else.
 Turn off the power.
 We don’t want any electric shocks thank you very much.

 This is essential for removing that layer of biofilm and any of that nasty bacterial buildup.
 We recommend using a designated flush product to do this.
 These solutions are specifically designed to combat biofilm head-on.
 And it’s super simple to use.

 Simply add the specified amount to your hot tub water approximately 20 minutes before draining.
 You may notice a foaming effect as the cleaner takes effect.

 It’s time to make a choice.
 Gravity versus power.

 The cheapest way to drain your hot tub is to connect a standard garden hose to the hot tub drain outlet.
 Gravity will empty the water naturally (just make sure your hose is connected to a drain).
 This option usually takes a few hours depending on the volume of your particular hot tub.

-The fastest way to drain you hot tub is to use power.
+The fastest way to drain your hot tub is to use power.
 A pump will empty your hot tub in minutes.
-Run the pump and turn it off as soon as the water has been emptying to avoid motor burn up.
+Run the pump and turn it off as soon as the water has been emptied to avoid motor burn-up.